Player11132/The-thick-bot/README.md

  # Running the bot
- Well run the Bot , in visual studio there is a green arrow and click it
+ Well run the Bot , in visual studio there is a green arrow and click it and now add it to a server and say BOI help

  # Help and support
  you can either DM me or